SegDINO3D: 3D Instance Segmentation Empowered by Both Image-Level and Object-Level 2D Features: Related Works

 \textbf{3D Instance Segmentation}.
 3D instance segmentation aims to identify, segment, and semantically categorize each object instance within a 3D scene.
 Existing approaches generally fall into three categories: proposal-based, grouping-based, and Transformer-based methods.
 Proposal-based methods~\cite{yang2019learning, hou20193d, yi2019gspn, engelmann20203d, td3d} are similar to their successful counterparts in 2D object detection, where the core idea is first to detect 3D bounding boxes and then refine them.
 In contrast, grouping-based methods~\cite{liang2021instance, chen2021hierarchical, vu2022softgroup, jiang2020pointgroup, wang2019associatively, jiang2020end, zhang2021point} do not explicitly generate object proposals.
 Instead, they directly cluster 3D points into distinct instances based on certain similarity criteria.

 Recently, Transformer-based methods~\cite{spformer, al20233d, competitorformer} have emerged and started to dominate this field.
 Similar to DETR-like architectures in 2D perception, they directly predict segmentation results and offer advantages in both accuracy and inference speed.
 Mask3D~\cite{Mask3D} first proposes a Transformer architecture for 3D instance segmentation.
 QueryFormer~\cite{queryformer} and MAFT~\cite{maft} further improved query initialization and refinement.
 OneFormer3D~\cite{oneformer3d} unifies semantic, instance, and panoptic segmentation within a single framework.
+Relation3D~\cite{lu2025relation3d} explicitly models relationships through a geometric-biased self-attention for queries and a contrastive learning scheme for scene features.
 These methods operate directly on 3D point clouds, while ignoring the use of 2D images, whereas ODIN~\cite{ODIN} leverages RGB-D images and employs a unified model to perform both 2D and 3D segmentation.

 \textbf{Leverage 2D Models for 3D Segmentation}.
 Recent open-vocabulary approaches attempt to incorporate 2D models into 3D segmentation.
 However, some methods~\cite{SAM3D, SAI3D} simply merge the mask predictions from 2D models such as SAM~\cite{SAM}, without leveraging intermediate 2D features.
 Others~\cite{DITR, openmask3d, openscene} utilize image features provided by CLIP~\cite{clip} or DINOv2~\cite{DINOv2} from independent views, but lack global 3D context fusion across these features.